|

 all, dumping your entire presentation on PowerPoint™ and expecting

 someone to gain from it.
+In

 this chapter you will learn how to use visuals other than PowerPoint™.